High Performance Computing Center North

 NOTE: The storage project PI can link one or several compute projects to the storage project, thereby allowing users in the compute project access to the storage project without the PI having to explicitly handle access to the storage project.

-NOTE: For those who has previously had their storage under their pfs directory, there are a few things to notice:
+NOTE: For those who has previously had their storage under their /pfs/nobackup$HOME directory, there are a few things to notice:

-On some of the computers at HPC2N there is a directory called /scratch.
-It is a local disc area, usually pretty fast and big.
-It is intended for saving (temporary) files you create or need during your computations.
+On the computers at HPC2N there is a directory called /scratch.
+It is a small local area split between the user using the node and it can be used saving (temporary) files you create or need during your computations.
 Please do not save files in /scratch you don't need when not running jobs on the machine, and please make sure your job removes any temporary files it creates.

 When anybody need more space than available on /scratch, we will remove the oldest/largest files without any notices.

 There is NO backup of /scratch.

 The size of /scratch depends on the type of nodes and that size is split between the number of cores that you job has on the node.

 For data archiving and long-term storage we recommend our users to use the SweStore Nationally Accessible Storage.
 This is a robust, flexible and expandable long term storage system aimed at storing large amounts of data produced by various Swedish research projects.